 - an acknowledgement by the employer that the law has not been followed

-- an agreement by the employer to do certain actions to fix the breach (eg. remedying an underpayment, apologising, printing a public notice)
+- an agreement by the employer to do certain actions to fix the breach (for example, remedying an underpayment, apologising, printing a public notice)

-- a commitment by the employer to future compliance measures (eg. regular internal audits, training for managers and staff, future reporting to the Fair Work Ombudsman).
+- a commitment by the employer to future compliance measures (for example, regular internal audits, training for managers and staff, future reporting to the Fair Work Ombudsman).

 How an EU gets made